Blog

 Model revenue contribution timeline accounting for role-specific ramp periods.
 A sales hire might take five months to ramp and another three to close their first deals, meaning eight months of burn before meaningful revenue contribution.

 Compare payoff window against remaining runway before your next funding milestone.
-Calculate break-even point where cumulative revenue exceeds cumulative cost.
+Calculate the break-even point where cumulative revenue exceeds cumulative cost.
+This is exactly the work headcount planning is meant to make routine rather than guesswork.

 Modeling the Decision